MattyChoi/OpenMonkeyChallenge/README.md

 # OpenMonkeyChallenge

-This repo comtains a simple template for training models with the PyTorch Lightning framework with Hydra for organizing config files.
+This repo contains a simple template for training models with the PyTorch Lightning framework with Hydra for organizing config files.
 To show a use case, I've tailored this template to train a pose estimation model for monkeys using the [OpenMonkey Challenge](https://openmonkeychallenge.com/) dataset.

 Once in the directory containing the contents of the repository, run
 ```